webKrafters/auto-immutable.js/README.md

 **[Auto Immutable](https://auto-immutable.js.org/api/#source)** is a self enforcing immutable class.
 Its internal data are private and readonly.

-It provides [Consumer](https://auto-immutable.js.org/api/#consumer) instances from which it can be used.
+It provides [Consumer](https://auto-immutable.js.org/api/#consumer) instances through which it can be read and updated.

 ### Name: